esoui/lexicon/README.md

 npm start -- -c matrix -s http://matrix.local.crz.li -u bot -p thisisnotsecure -x
 ```

-> ℹ️ We use the hostname `matrix.local.crz.li` (which resolved to `127.0.0.1`) so that both the host machine and the container can see the same thing.
+> ℹ️ We use the hostname `matrix.local.crz.li` because locally it resolves to `127.0.0.1`, but it's also the hostname to one of the containers.

 ## Production